Football Talk. Xavi hersteld van coronavirus - Ex-Gent-speler Sørloth wint Turkse beker met Trabzonspor

 Xavi is opnieuw hersteld en herneemt zijn taken als T1 bij Al-Sadd

 Voormalig Barça-speler Xavi Hernandez is hersteld van het coronavirus.
-Vorige week zaterdag maakte hij zelf nog bekend positief te hebben getest op COVID-19, maar intussen is hij al opnieuw hersteld.
+Vorige week zaterdag maakte hij zelf nog bekend positief te hebben getest op Covid-19, maar intussen is hij al opnieuw hersteld.
 Hij meldde woensdag dat hij zijn taken als hoofdcoach van het Qatarese Al-Sadd heeft hernomen.

 Xavi postte op Instagram een dankwoord voor alle steunbetuigingen die hij kreeg en enkele foto’s waarop hij zijn familie terugzag.
 De veertigjarige oud-middenvelder miste door de besmetting de 2-1 zege van zijn team tegen Al-Khor zaterdag.
 Het was de eerste wedstrijd voor Al-Sadd na vier maanden gedwongen coronapauze.